 One bag of chamomile tea

-3 drops of jojoba oil
+3 droplets of jojoba oil

-2-3 drops of vanilla essential oil
+2-3 droplets of vanilla oil

-3 drops of rosemary extract (natural preservative)
+3 droplets of rosemary extract (natural preservative)

 First, you’ll boil your water and drop in your chamomile tea bag.
 If you pour the water in a glass measuring cup, that will facilitate the process of putting it in the spray bottle later.
 Let the tea bag steep for 4-5 minutes, and then remove it.
 Set the water aside in the refrigerator to cool (but don’t forget to pour yourself that half cup of tea first!).
-Once the chamomile tea has cooled, you should add in the remaining ingredients and stir.
-Then you can transfer to your spray pump bottle, and spritz yourself silly.
+Once the chamomile tea has cooled, you should add in the remaining items and stir.
+Then you can transfer to your spray bottle, and spritz yourself silly.

-The jojoba oil is non-comedogenic, meaning it won’t clog your pores, and is an antioxidant, which enables it to fight oxidative damage caused by the environment.
-Jojoba oil is healing, soothing, and also it’s just kind of fun to say.
+The jojoba is non-comedogenic, meaning it won’t clog your pores, and is an antioxidant, which enables it to fight oxidative damage caused by the environment.
+Jojoba is healing, soothing, and also it’s just kind of fun to say.
 (And yes, that j in jojoba is pronounced like an h, just like in jalapeño).

-If you’re someone who has extracts, essential oils, aloe vera gel, and a variety of teas on hand, then you might just be able to set up your own little moisturizing facial spray station.
-It can be lots of fun to experiment with different combinations, mixing in different aromas and researching the benefits of various oils and elements on the skin.
+If you’re someone who has extracts, essential oils, aloe vera gel, and a variety of teas on hand, then you might just be able to set up your own little facial spray station.
+It can be lots of fun to experiment with different combinations, mixing in different aromas and researching the benefits of various essential oils and elements on the skin.

 The humectant doing the heavy lifting in this mix is hyaluronic acid, which hydrates and plumps up your skin.
 Spray on the Hydra Moist Total Body Mist in the middle of a hot summer day or whenever you need a beauty boost for skin that feels dull and dry.
 With a light cucumber scent it will send you to your happy place and help you reset (your makeup, and maybe even your mood).
 Whenever you use a Vivianne Woodard product, you can rest assured knowing that it’s cruelty-free, and part of a high-quality line of water-based skincare and makeup.
-So if you don’t want to make your own moisturizing facial spray, you’re definitely not settling.
+So if you don’t want to make your own homemade facial mists, you’re definitely not settling.
 You’re all set!